meryantona/Scripts/README.md

 /// Bash Scripts

+➡️ cron_security_scan.sh

+This Bash script provides a comprehensive security scan of cron jobs on Linux systems.
+It systematically checks system-level and user-specific crontab entries, examines files in /etc/cron.d and periodic cron directories, looks for unauthorized crontab files, and reviews recent cron-related system logs.

 ➡️ mac_changer.sh

 Bash script designed to change the MAC address of a specified network interface, restart the interface, and then check network connectivity.

 1 - It checks if the macchanger utility is installed and if the script is being run with root privileges.

 2 - It prompts the user to select a network interface to change the MAC address for.

 3 - It restarts the network interface and tests network connectivity by pinging Google's DNS server (8.8.8.8).

 ➡️ web_recon.sh